Time and Watermarks in Confluent Cloud for Apache Flink

 The following diagram shows a stream of events with logical timestamps and watermarks flowing inline.
 In this example, the events are in order with respect to their timestamps, meaning that the watermarks are simply periodic markers in the stream.

-Watermarks in parallel streams¶
+Watermarks in parallel streams

-Watermarks are generated at, or directly after, source functions.
+Flink generates watermarks at, or directly after, source functions.
 Each parallel subtask of a source function usually generates its watermarks independently.
 These watermarks define the event time at that particular parallel source.

 As the watermarks flow through the streaming program, they advance the event time at the operators where they arrive.
 Whenever an operator advances its event time, it generates a new watermark downstream for its successor operators.